Jump to

 Electric Fields

-The particles of matter are constructed as torus shaped particles
+Are constructed as torus shaped particles

-And their natural state is to be stationary with respect to the model's static universal reference frame
+The natural state of a torus shaped particle is to be stationary with respect to the model's static universal reference frame

-With the strand particles in a particle of matter moving at a constant speed, for a torus shaped particle of matter to move forwards
+With the strand shaped particles in a particle of matter, moving continuously at a single constant speed

-The internal strand particles of the particle of matter, have to bunch up on one side or other, distorting the particle's perfectly round torus shape
+The internal strand shaped particles of the particle of matter, have to bunch up on one side or other, distorting the particle's perfectly round torus shape

 button starts the particles moving forwards, the button start / stops the animation (any of the buttons can be used in pause mode)